 “I’ve always been fascinated with the intersection of people and places,” says David Bean, who grew up in Orange, Texas, on the Louisiana border.
 “Instead of Saturday morning cartoons, I was watching the real estate shows.”
 Once he started traveling to metropolitan areas such as Houston and New Orleans, he remembers, “I was infatuated with the number of cars on the street, the volume of office and residential buildings, and the rhythm of the city.”

 Those early inspirations blossomed into a career that began in real estate development, where he learned to work with multiple stakeholders on large commercial projects.
-That experience interfacing with architects, designers, engineers and contractors armed him with the ability to assess residential properties as a real estate agent, ask the correct questions, and discover the best opportunities for his clients.
+That experience interfacing with architects, designers, engineers, and contractors armed him with the ability to assess residential properties as a real estate agent, ask the correct questions, and discover the best opportunities for his clients.

-David completed undergraduate degrees in urban studies and economics, plus a masters in community and regional planning in the school of architecture, at the University of Texas at Austin.
+David completed undergraduate degrees in urban studies and economics, plus a master's in community and regional planning at the school of architecture, at the University of Texas at Austin.
 After several years working with developers there, he continued that path in Washington, DC, as he pursued further studies in real estate finance at Georgetown University.
 At that point, a colleague suggested he get a real estate license because of his energy and passion for working with people.
 David’s first buyer was a teammate on his recreational kickball team that played games on the National Mall.
 “I’d hit on a dream job,” he says.